Ideal cotorsion theories in triangulated categories: Almost exact structures and ideals

 \begin{example} If $\CA$ is an exact category in the sense of Quillen then it may be embedded as an extension closed subcategory $\CA\subseteq\CA'$ of an abelian category.
 A sequence of composable homomorphisms $C\to B\to A$ from $\CA$ is a conflation in $\CA$ if and only if it determines a short exact sequence in $\CA'$.
 Hence every conflation in $\CA$ induces a triangle $C\to B\to A\to C[1]$ in $\mathbf{D}(\CA')$.
-Since the class of all conflations is closed under base and cobase changes, it follows that the class of all triangles constructed as above is a weak proper class in the subcategory $\CA$ of $\mathbf{D}(\CA')$. \end{example}
+Since the class of all conflations is closed under base and cobase changes, it follows that the class of all triangles constructed as above is an almost exact structure in the subcategory $\CA$ of $\mathbf{D}(\CA')$. \end{example}